Systems-Modeling/SysML-v2-Release/README.md

       * `kerml` - Example models in the Kernel Modeling Language (KerML)
       * `sysml` - Example models in the Systems Modeling Language (SysML) v2
       * `sysml.library` - Normative model libraries for both KerML and SysML, textual notation representation
+      * `sysml.library.kpar` - Normative model libraris for both KerML and SysML, packaged in KerML Project Archive (KPAR) files containing textual notation files.
       * `sysml.library.xmi` - Normative model libraries for both KerML and SysML, XMI representation
         * **Note:** These are Eclipse XMI files (`.kermlx` and `.sysmlx` extensions), which is not a fully normative OMG XMI representation.
 The XMI is exported _without_ derived property values or implied relationships.
+      * `sysml.library.xmi.implied` - Normative model libraries for both KerML and SysML, XMI representation
+        * **Note:** These are Eclipse XMI files (`.kermlx` and `.sysmlx` extensions), which is not a fully normative OMG XMI representation.
+The XMI is exported _with_ derived property values and implied relationships.

 Additional content can be accessed at the following URLs.